 In this class we will review methods and preparations for maintaining a healthy hive.
 We will also learn alternative honey processing techniques.
 We will also learn the steps needed to prepare the hives for winter and demonstrate a variety of winterization techniques unique to top bar hive management.

-Class VIII: Honeybees Give Us More than Honey
+Class 8: Honeybees Give Us More than Honey

 Here we will learn how to process wax and how to make mold candles, salves, medicinal honey syrup, honey ointment and lip balms.
 This practical lab will be devoted to making samples of these various products and enjoying the fruits of your labor.